• Skip to primary navigation

 Fresh Swiss chard growing in a garden.

-Now that you have a large collection of frozen Swiss chard, what can you do with it?
+Now that you have a large collection of frozen chard, what can you do with it?

-Frozen chard works well for many recipes.
-Its delicate fresh flavor is so delicious yet unobtrusive that you can add it to almost any soup, stew, casserole, or stirfry you try.
+It works well for many recipes.
+Its delicate, fresh flavor is so delicious yet unobtrusive that you can add it to almost any soup, stew, casserole, or stir fry you try.
 A family favorite is this Swiss chard soup.
+Another of my go-to recipes when I’m in a hurry is this Rainbow chard recipe, which also works well with Swiss chard.

 In most cases, you do not need to thaw the frozen chard before using it in a recipe.

-You can use chard much like you would spinach in any recipe.
+You can use chard, like you would spinach, in any recipe.
 Throw a handful the next time you make soup for extra flavor and nutrients.
 Roast it with bulkier vegetables.
 Stir it into a frittata.
-Mix small pieces into a stirfry or even added to hearty baked goods like quick bread or savory muffins.
+Mix small pieces into a stir fry or add to hearty baked goods like quick bread or savory muffins.

 Food preservation